-- The student will be required to complete a Comprehensive Examination that will include questions from the core area and the required course area.
-In addition, the student may be examined on readings courses as they apply to his/her program. - 2.
+- The student will be required to complete a Comprehensive Examination that will include questions from the core area and the required course area. - 2.
 Students choosing this option will be required to complete a minimum of 30 semester hours of course work. - 3.
-The Comprehensive Examination will be taken in thelast semester of enrollment and may be taken a maximum of two times.
+The Comprehensive Examination will be taken in the last semester of enrollment and may be taken a maximum of two times.